Stock Exchange: XLON • Ticker: GSK • HQ: Brentford, UK • Employees: 101,255

 Publish information about products’ registration status.
 GSK can publish the registration status of all of its products, providing information on where each product has been led for registration and where it has been approved, as well as the dates of registration, per country.

 Operationalise new commitment to engaging in voluntary licensing.
 GSK can actively identify generic medicine manufacturing partners for the non-exclusive voluntary licensing of products for high-burden diseases outside of HIV/AIDS.
 Possible products could include fluticasone furoate (Flixotide®), and salbutamol (Ventolin®), both first-line treatments for respiratory diseases listed on the WHO Model Essential Medicines List (EML).
-In support of this commitment, GSK can also full its commitment to disclose patent statuses.
+In support of this commitment, GSK can also fulfil its commitment to disclose patent statuses.

 Continue to target known needs through innovative and adaptive R&D. GSK should leverage its strength at engaging in R&D that addresses global health priorities.
 The company can continue to develop diverse product types that target defined, high-priority product gaps.